 The account of Noah’s Flood in Genesis 6–8 has long fascinated readers of the Hebrew Bible (or the Christian Old Testament).
 Additionally, Latter-day Saints benefit from restored details of Noah and the flood contained in the Book of Moses in the Pearl of Great Price (Moses 8).
-But there are still many questions about the flood that readers of the Bible (LDS or otherwise) have raised and grappled with.
+But there are still many questions about the flood that readers of the Bible (Latter-day Saint or otherwise) have raised and grappled with.
 Here are five such questions that are worth pondering as one encounters this remarkable myth.*

 (*Note: I use the word “myth” here not to mean a story that is false or made up, but in the academic sense of a sacred story involving God’s interactions with humankind and the world that attempts to communicate timeless truths.)